 Cultural values are changing.
 Materialism, narcissistic individualism, and religious dogmatism are now being questioned.
 There is a diminishing infatuation with glitter and gluttony, power and prestige, doctrine and dogma.
 Many are aware that ecosystems are losing resiliency, that the global economy is on shaky ground, and that materialism cannot fulfill human aspirations.

 As this reorientation of values gains ground, Sarkar’s vision is likely to find increasing appeal, for it is a vision that affirms powerful and perennial sentiments: to live a life of meaning; to struggle for a high ideal; to act out of compassion; to protect the life of the community; and to free the mind of dogma.
 These are sentiments that take human life beyond mundane desires and existential emptiness, imbuing it with spiritedness, purpose, and depth.

 Commitment to Living Beings

 Sarkar was holistic in his approach.
-As a spiritualist he taught that human fulfillment ultimately comes from experience of the Divine.
-But he combined the orientation of the mystic with firm commitment to social development.
-To further social progress, he challenged the dogmas that stifle the human spirit, he encouraged struggle against tyranny and exploitation, and he sought to bring human existence into harmony with the natural world.
+As a spiritualist, he taught that human fulfillment ultimately comes from experience of the Divine.
+But he combined the orientation of the mystic with a firm commitment to social development.
+To further social progress, he challenged the dogmas that stifle the human spirit, encouraged the struggle against tyranny and exploitation, and sought to bring human existence into harmony with the natural world.